vi/websocat/doc/clihelp.md

           manually specify domain for `tls:` overlay or override domain for `wss://` URLs

   -s, --server
-          listen for WebSocket conenctions instead of establishing client WebSocket connection
+          listen for WebSocket connections instead of establishing client WebSocket connection

       --log-verbose
           log more data from `log:` overlay